joelyoung2020/terraform/Terraform-remote-backend/README.md

 ## Details
 - The S3 bucket where state file will be stored
 - The dynamodb Table used for state-locking
-- Make sure to use the command: terraform init

 Note that you need to set environment variables AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY.